Lizon57/maccabiApp/src/components/app-layout/app-data/app-message/README.md

 ## Motivation & Context

-AppMessage cmp will provide a UI for message sent from the app to the client (such as "Edit action succsses").
+AppMessage cmp will provide an UI for message sent from the app to the client (such as "Edit action succsses").

 ## In app use